tsheporamantso/vet_clinic_audit/README.md

 # 📖 [Vet Clinic] <a name="about-project"></a>

-**[Vet Clinic]** is a PostgreSQL database project which can show the animals including their properties
+**[Vet Clinic Database Audit]** is a PostgreSQL database that contains information on animals, their owners, the vets and visitations.

 ## 🛠 Built With <a name="built-with"></a>